Eggleaf Spurge

 ID Characteristics

-General: Eggleaf Spurge is a perennial herb in the spurge (euphorbiaceae) family.
+General: Eggleaf spurge is a perennial herb in the spurge (euphorbiaceae) family.

 Flowers: Yellow bracts with a whorl of green leaves underneath.
 There are several male flowers and one female flower which grow in clusters at the end of stems.